-The program provides one award in each state, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands and is intended to replace the applicant's academic-year salary or to supplement sabbatical pay up to the amount of the academic-year salary.
-The stipend may be as high as \$27,500 and may be supplemented by other grants or sabbatical support to equal the recipient's salary.
-There will also be an award of \$500 to purchase books for the teacher's school and a \$500 honorarium for a mentor, should the recipient elect to work with an expert in the field of his or her study.
+Recipients of the award are selected in a single, nationwide competition.
+An award is intended to fully replace the recipient's academic-year salary or to supplement other grants and sabbatical pay up to the amount of the academic-year salary.
+The stipend may not exceed \$30,000.
+Each Teacher-Scholar award offers a \$500 honorarium for a mentor should the recipient elect to work with an expert in the field of his or her study.